nsidc/pmesdr/README.md

 ## Introduction

-This software repository contains the source code to transform passive microwave radiometer data to gridded format, using image reconstruction methods developed by D. G. Long at Brigham Young University.
-The radiometer version of Scatterometer Image Reconstruction (rSIR) (Long and Brodzik, 2016; Long et al., 2019; Long et al., 2023) leverages large footprint overlaps and irregularly-spaced sampling locations to enhanced the spatial resolution of the output grids.
+This software repository contains source code to transform passive microwave radiometer swath-format data to gridded format, using image reconstruction methods developed by D. G. Long at Brigham Young University.
+The radiometer version of Scatterometer Image Reconstruction (rSIR) ([Long and Brodzik, 2016][long2016]; Long et al., 2019; Long et al., 2023) leverages large footprint overlaps and irregularly-spaced sampling locations to enhanced the spatial resolution of the output grids.
 The PMESDR system is currently maintained and operated at the National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) on hardware resources at the DAAC and at the University of Colorado Research Computing (CURC) high performance computing facilities in Boulder, CO.

 A description of software methods and data set requirements definitions for the project development is included in Brodzik et al., 2018.
 Data products are